Immigration Options for Students Graduating in the UK in 2020 amid COVID-19 concerns

 The Global Talent visa route is for individuals who are emerging leaders or already recognised as leaders within the field of their work.
 This could include academic work, but also those in the digital sector, the arts, fashion, and architecture.
 This category generally requires some professional work experience or an advanced degree, so may not be suitable for those who are just completing their first degree if they have not worked prior to their studies.

-Tier 2 Sponsored Work
+Skilled Worker Sponsored Work

-The Tier 2 category is for individuals with a job offer from a company in the UK.
+The Skilled Worker category is for individuals with a job offer from a company in the UK.
 The company will need to have a Sponsor Licence to allow it to sponsor migrants in the UK, but may be able to apply for one if this is not already in place.
 There are specific requirements about the skill level for the job and the salary that must be paid, in order for the individual to be sponsored.